 Despite current economic sentiment being affected by the uncertainty of Brexit the commercial property market appears to have remained resilient and the fundamentals of solid investment are now proving to ring true.
 This aspect is particularly highlighted in the commercial auction market where 2018 saw investors generally acquire quality.

-Foreign investment for larger prime investments in central London has led Allsops auctions to a positive year from UK commercial property investment in stark contrast to the current uncertainty with perhaps most notably the Singaporean investor Pacific Eagle acquiring Belstaff House on New Bond Street, W1 for £180m reflecting a 3% yield.
+Foreign investment for larger prime investments in central London has led Allsops auctions to a positive year from UK commercial property investment.
+This is in stark contrast to the current uncertainty with perhaps most notably the Singaporean investor, Pacific Eagle, acquiring Belstaff House on New Bond Street, W1 for £180m reflecting a 3% yield.
 Reuben Brothers also boosted the London spend with the acquisition of Burlington Arcade, W1 for £297m reflecting a 3.9% yield.

 CoStar reports that at £54.4bn volumes in 2018 were marginally down on 2017 but are 13% higher than the 10 year annual average.
 With a generally quieter than normal Q4 it is considered that activity will likely remain subdued in the opening months of 2019 with a potential rebound in the second half of the year.